gabrieltseng/datascience-projects/computer_vision/crop_yield_prediction/README.md

 ```

 Note that Earth Engine exports files to Google Drive by default (to the same google account used sign up to Earth Engine.)

-To download the data used in the paper ([MODIS](data/README.md#MODIS) images of the top 11 soybean producing states in the US) requires
-just over **110 Gb** of storage.
-This can be done in steps - the export class allows for checkpointing.